peter-duongGHub/T2A2/README.md

 - **ON SUCCESS**: Returns event object from the database after deleting to the view and provides a success code 200 and success message of deletion
 ```
-if event:
-        # Delete the specific event object and commit the changes to the database session
-        db.session.delete(event)
-        db.session.commit()
-        return {"Success" : f"User with {user_id} was successfully deleted."}
+{"Success" : "User with user id was successfully deleted."}
 ```

 - **ON FAILURE**: Returns Error dependent on user input, missing input or incorrect input format, in this example a specific event id was entered into route which was not found in the database and returns a HTTP error code 404